Skip to Main Content

 George Wash.
-Int’l Law Review, Guide to International Legal Research (2015).
-Available on Lexis Advance - start typing the title into the main search bar; also on the second floor of the library by the reference desk: KZ 1234 .G85 (ref).
+Int’l Law Review, Guide to International Legal Research (2019).
+Available on Lexis Advance - start typing the title into the main search bar; also on the second floor of the library by the reference desk: KZ 1234.G85 (Reference).

 American Society of International Law - Electronic Resource Guide.
 Constantly updated.
 Online resources for specific areas of international law, such as: international piracy, the European Union, international organizations, etc.

 You can use Google - it is your friend!
 But be aware that it has limits.
 If you are looking for a specific document that is relatively frequently utilized, it is highly likely you will find it (and even from a reputable source).
 If you are looking for secondary sources, they will be more difficult to find on Google - partially because there are A LOT of them, but also because many are only available from subscription websites.
 Government documents can usually be found in this way, but it may take more digging on a government website.
 The ability to access government information also depends on the transparency and government publication laws of a particular state.

 Databases with access to journal articles include: HeinOnline Law Journal Library, WestlawNext, and Lexis Advance.